samuelkerstell/portfolio-project-1/README.md

 ## Welcome!

-This is a music blog for users all around the world to send in their music for a chance to be featured in the Music Gallery.
+This website is designed to showcase up-and-coming producers and artists and provide a platform for them to promote their music to a wider audience.

-Users of this site will be able to listen to featured music, how to send in their own music and how to find out more about us.

 https://ui.dev/amiresponsive